KamilFilar/AlbionGuild/README.md

 # ZakonWiedzy :performing_arts:
-This app was made in Vue 3.
+This app was made in Vue 3 for guild in [Albion Online](https://albiononline.com/pl/news).
 [Take a look at the website](https://zakonwiedzy.pl)!

 ## :sparkles: Get started:
 This project was generated with [Vue CLI](https://cli.vuejs.org) version 5.0.0.